 Blaming a herniated disc for chronic tingling is inaccurate in most diagnosed patients, as this is not a typical result of ongoing actual neurological compression.
-However, this is not an absolute rule, but is a good guideline.
+This is not an absolute rule, but it is a good guideline.

 Tingling in the hands is also commonly linked to work-related issues, such as thoracic outlet syndrome and carpal tunnel syndrome.
 These are nonspinal sources of pain and related neurological symptoms which are commonly misdiagnosed.

 In many diagnosed patients, the actual symptoms demonstrated will be too diverse in location and/or expression to be explained from most spinal or nonspinal structural issues.
 However, these types of far ranging symptoms fit the oxygen deprivation model perfectly, and ischemia may be the true culprit, especially for patients who can not find lasting relief from indicated traditional treatments.

 Other potential causes of tingling hands may include localized injury, diabetes, general upper body neuropathy, localized circulatory concerns and some particular disease processes.

 Tingling hands can be caused by muscular or vascular issues, as well as the more common ones already discussed.
 Tingling can be disconcerting, but of all neurological effects, it is perhaps the most benign.

 I have begun to see an ever increasing medical association between RSI (repetitive stress injury or repetitive strain injury) and tingling.
 However, just like all the other scapegoat conditions, this diagnosis has fallen on shaky grounds.